Variants Are a Normal Part of Viruses

 Please also note that bebtelovimab is not currently authorized for the treatment of COVID-19 in any region of the United States due to increasing prevalence of sublineages that have been associated with resistance to treatment with bebtelovimab.
 Providers should prioritize use of nirmatrelvir/ritonavir (Paxlovid) and remdesivir for treatment of mild to moderate COVID-19 in outpatients at risk for disease progression as these drugs continue to be effective against all Omicron sublineages.
 If neither of these are clinically appropriate, please see the NIH COVID-19 Treatment Guidelines for additional, effective options.

 California follows the CDC's variant classifications and definitions.

 CDC and CDPH do not consider variants being monitored as variants of concern at this time.

-As of May 11, 2022, there have been 564,341 samples sequenced in California.
-In March 2022 17% of 77,641 cases in California had been sequenced, and this percent is expected to increase in coming weeks as more sequence data becomes available.
-In February 2022 15% of 324,182 cases in California had been sequenced.
-In January 2022, 2% of 2,546,730 cases were sequenced, and in December 2021, 10% of 700,167 cases were sequenced.
+As of December 7, 2022, there have been 789,428 samples sequenced in California.
+In October 2022, 12% of 85,052 cases in California were sequenced, and this percent is expected to increase in coming weeks as more sequence data becomes available.
+In September 2022, 15% of 124,500 cases were sequenced, and in August 2022, 10% of 297,372 cases in California were sequenced.
 This is the number of sequences submitted to the data repository GISAID and is not a complete list of sequences completed to date.
-Note that although the total number of cases sequenced in January 2022 is similar to previous months, the total number of cases reported was more than 3.5 times that reported in December 2021, hence the percentage sequenced was lower in January 2022.

 Variant Genetic Sequence Data